nextcloud/documentation/developer_manual/bugtracker/kanban.rst

   No one.

-While we stated before that said that we push issues to the next column, we can of course move the item back and forth arbitrarily.
+While we stated before that we push issues to the next column, we can of course move the item back and forth arbitrarily.
 Basically you can drag the issue around in the huboard or just change the label when viewing the issue in the GitHub.